SungardAS/NATGateway/README.md

 # NATGateway
-Cloudformation to build a NatGateway
+Cloudformation to build a NatGateway using condensation